Dynamit/referee/README.md

 ## Installation

-Simpl add this line to your application's Gemfile:
+Simply add this line to your application's Gemfile:

 ```ruby
 gem 'robjc'